socalledsound/nu-outline/README.md

             -- file structure of a react app
         TASKS:
-            task 1: create features/campsite, campsite List and campsite Card task 2: work on the header
+            task 1: create features/campsite, campsite List and campsite Card task 2: work on the header?
-            task 3: work on the footer
+            task 3: work on the footer?

 ### week2: Hooks, State, Router